JakeWharton/jakewharton.com/_posts/2020-02-19-removing-google-as-a-single-point-of-failure.md

       - "CHECK_URL=https://hc-ping.com/..."
 ```

 All of the containers store their configuration in `${USERDIR}/docker` which is in my home directory.
 This folder is mounted as a ZFS filesystem on a partition of the OS drive.
-It has a znapzend snapshot policy, is replicated into `/tanker/backup/home`, and synchronized to rsync.net.
+It has a znapzend snapshot policy, is replicated into `/tanker/backup/home`, and is synchronized to rsync.net.
 In the event of this machine failing or being destroyed it should be fairly easy to set up a replacement.

 ---